Sophie Hermans

-Sophia Theodora Monique "Sophie" Hermans (born 1 May 1981) is a Dutch politician currently serving as First Deputy Prime Minister of the Netherlands and Minister of Climate and Green Growth in the Schoof cabinet.
-Hermans previously served as a member of the House of Representatives representing People's Party for Freedom and Democracy between 2017 and 2024.
+Sophia Theodora Monique Hermans (born 1 May 1981) is a Dutch politician currently serving as the minister of health, welfare and sport since 2026 in the Jetten cabinet.
+She previously served as Deputy Prime Minister of the Netherlands and Minister of Climate and Green Growth in the Schoof cabinet from 2024 to 2026.
+Hermans also previously served as a member of the House of Representatives representing People's Party for Freedom and Democracy between 2017 and 2024.

 Early life and education

 Hermans is the daughter of former politician Loek Hermans.
 She completed her vwo, studied political science in Amsterdam and completed postdoctoral courses at San Francisco State University and London Business School.